IIHIHIKII/ZenIP-private/ZenIP-000.rst

 **Questions to clarify:**

 * Define platform we want to use for discussion of ZenIPs.
 Our existing community forum?
+This is crucial for the efficient communication and collaboration.
+See Comment section (from BIP-0002)
 * Who will be the Editors?
 * Define Process from proposed ZenIP draft to merge.
 * additional criteria for rejection of ZenIP?
 Fewer points maybe?
 * other discussion guidelines than gnu?
 * adapt nup process?
 * which licenses do we want to require?
+* define network upgrade

 **Tasks to do:**